-fr_CA Default input method fr_CA@im=alt Alternative input method fr CA.im 64 64-bit input method
+fr_CA fr_CA@im=alt fr_CA.im__64 Default input method Alternative input method 64-bit input method

 The fr portion of the locale represents the language name (French), and the CA represents the territory name (Canada).
 The @im=alt string is the modifier portion of the locale that is used to identify the alternative input method.
 All modifier strings are identified by the format @im=Modifier.